USFWS/secas/our-goal.md

 <li>1% increase in conservation actions within the Southeast Conservation Blueprint every 4 years</li></ul>
 </blockquote>

-To read more, <a href="../pdf/secas-one-pager.pdf">download a 1-pager on the SECAS goal</a>.
+To read more, <a href="../pdf/secas-one-pager.pdf">view this 1-pager on the SECAS goal</a>.

 ## Progress toward achieving the goal